 Son Kenneth Daniel "Chug" Stillwagon made his home in Mount Pleasant, Westmoreland County, circa 1965.

-Daughter Mildred I. "Mert" Stillwagon (1931-2005) was born on Feb.
+Daughter Mildred Irene "Mert" Stillwagon (1931-2005) was born on Feb.
 11, 1931 in Greensburg.
-She married Charles J. Echard (Aug.
-28, 1929- ? ) on Jan.
-26, 1952, when she would have been age 20 and he 22.
-The Echards lived in Connellsville and had seven children -- Charles Lewis "Buck" Echard, Barbara Jean Wilson, Betty Ann Loose, Martha Rae Powley, Sharon Marie Echard and twin sons John Echard and Russell Echard.
+She married Charles J. Echard (July 28, 1935-2012) on Jan.
+26, 1952, when she would have been age 20 and he 17.
+He was the son of Russell W. and Anna Mae (Shaffer) Echard.
+Their union endured the ups and downs of 53 years.
+The Echards lived in Connellsville and had seven children -- Charles Lewis "Buck" Echard, Barbara Jean Wilson, Betty Ann Fleetwood Loose, Martha Rae Powley, Sharon Marie Echard and twin sons John Echard and Russell Echard.
 Sadly the twins died in infancy.
 Mille spent 29 years as an employee of Anchor Hocking Glass Corporation in South Connellsville, where she worked as a selector.
 She also was a machine operator for nine years with Williamshouse Corporation.
 Among her hobbies were baking, cooking, sewing and gardening.
 Mildred passed away at age 74 on March 25, 2005.
 She was laid to rest in Mt.
 Tabor Cemetery in Normalville, following a funeral led by Pastor Joseph Wingrove.
+She was survived by 10 grandchildren and five great-grandchildren.
+Charles oulived her in Bullskin Township by seven years.
+Death claimed him in Connellsville at the age of 76 on Feb.
+10, 2012.
+Rev. Wingrove again presided at the funeral.

 Son Kenneth Daniel "Chug" Stillwagon (1932-1997) was born on June 8, 1932 (or 1933).
 On Dec.
 11, 1952, at the age of 19 or 20, he was married to Ruth Ann Moon (Sept.
 16, 1934-1964), daughter of Charles and Ruth (Hyatt) Moon of Confluence, Somerset County.
 The couple went on to produce five children -- Cathryn Ruth Stillwagon, Linda Sue Stillwagon, Charles Lewis Stillwagon, Helen Marie Stillwagon and Mary Ann Stillwagon.
 Their home in the early 1960s was at 59 Gibson Terrace in Connellsville.
 Tragically, at the age of 29, Ruth Ann developed a virus infection and pneumonia and was admitted to Connellsville State Hospital.
 There, on Feb.
 25, 1964, she succumbed.
 Her remains were brought to Ursina for burial in the Jersey Baptist Church Cemetery.
 Kenneth survived his wife by more than three decades and remained in Connellsville.
 He died on Dec.
 15, 1997.